hopv/syng/README.md

 ### Comparison with step-indexed logics

-This is in contrast to step-indexed logics like Iris:
-A Hoare triple can only be *partial*, because one *later modality* `▷` should be stripped off per program step, and the later modality introduces coinductive reasoning by Löb induction.
+This is in contrast to step-indexed logics like Iris, where *a Hoare triple can only be partial*, because one *later modality* `▷` is stripped off per program step, which causes coinductive reasoning by Löb induction.

+Let's see this more in detail.
-To see this, let's suppose that the target language has a constructor `▶` on an expression, such that `▶ e` reduces to `e` in one program step.
+Suppose that the target language has a constructor `▶` on an expression, such that `▶ e` reduces to `e` in one program step.
-In such a step-indexed logic, because **one later modality is stripped off per program step**, we have the following rule.
+In such a step-indexed logic, because **one later modality is stripped off per program step**, we have the following Hoare triple rule for `▶`.
 ```
 ▷ { P } e { Q }  ⊢  { P } ▶ e { Q }
 ```
 Intuitively, `▷ P`, `P` under the *later modality* `▷`, means that `P` holds after one *logical* step.

 Also, suppose that we can make a vacuous loop `▶ ▶ ▶ …` of `▶`s.
-Now we have the following lemma.
+As an immediate consequence of the rule for `▶`, we have the following lemma on `▶ ▶ ▶ …`.
 ```
 ▷ { P } ▶ ▶ ▶ … { Q }  ⊢  { P } ▶ ▶ ▶ … { Q }
 ```